ATAC Resources (CVE:ATC) Sets New 52-Week Low at $0.08

-ATAC Resources Ltd. (CVE:ATC – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.08 and last traded at C$0.08, with a volume of 120416 shares changing hands.
+ATAC Resources Ltd. (CVE:ATC – Get Rating) shares reached a new 52-week low during trading on Tuesday .
+The company traded as low as C$0.08 and last traded at C$0.08, with a volume of 34000 shares traded.
 The stock had previously closed at C$0.08.

 ATAC Resources Stock Performance

-ATAC Resources (CVE:ATC – Get Rating) last issued its earnings results on Thursday, November 24th.
-The company reported C($0.01) earnings per share (EPS) for the quarter.
-Research analysts expect that ATAC Resources Ltd. will post -0.03 earnings per share for the current year.
+ATAC Resources (CVE:ATC – Get Rating) last posted its quarterly earnings results on Thursday, November 24th.
+The company reported C($0.01) earnings per share for the quarter.
+As a group, equities research analysts predict that ATAC Resources Ltd. will post -0.03 earnings per share for the current year.

 ATAC Resources Ltd., an exploration stage company, engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 The company primarily explores for gold, as well as for silver, lead, and zinc deposits.
 Its flagship property is the Rackla project covering an area of approximately 1,700 square kilometers located in the Mayo Mining District of Yukon Territory.